lockettnb/vim_config/cheat/howto.md

 Latex/Pandoc Install
 --------------------

-I didn't install the full Latex system.
+I did not install the full Latex system.
 It is huge.
 I only installed the Ubuntu recommend package and one extra package.

-I'm running Linux Mint so here are the commands
+I am running Linux Mint so here are the commands

     $ sudo apt-get install pandoc
     $ sudo apt-get install texlive